-Preeclampsia is a complication involving high blood pressure in pregnant women.
-It usually shows up around 20 weeks of pregnancy.
-Traces of protein found in the pregnant mother’s urine at a doctor or midwife’s checkup can be a sign of preeclampsia, which happens as a result of stressed maternal organs, likely the kidneys or liver.
-Having regular prenatal check-ups is one of the best ways to catch this pregnancy condition as early as possible, to ensure the best treatment plan for both mother and baby.
+Preeclampsia is a complication involving high blood pressure in pregnant women.1 It can occur as early as 20 weeks but usually in the third trimester, more commonly at the end of pregnancy (36+ weeks).
+Traces of protein found in the pregnant mother’s urine at a doctor or midwife’s checkup can be a sign of preeclampsia due to stressed maternal organs, likely the kidneys or liver.
+Regular prenatal checkups are one of the best ways to catch this pregnancy condition as early as possible to ensure the best treatment plan for both mother and baby.

 There are natural solutions to help prevent preeclampsia in pregnant women, including lowering stress levels, eating healthy, and exercising.
-However, preeclampsia can be serious if it isn’t treated.
-Usually, the most effective treatment for severe preeclampsia is delivering the baby, but if a mother isn’t close to her due date, she and her doctor can find solutions to ease the symptoms of preeclampsia, while still allowing the baby to mature as fully as possible.
+However, preeclampsia can be serious if not treated.
+Usually, the most effective treatment for severe preeclampsia is delivering the baby.
+However, if a mother isn’t close to her baby’s due date, she and her doctor can find solutions to ease the symptoms of preeclampsia while still allowing the baby to mature as fully as possible.
 In some cases, preeclampsia results in a baby being delivered early and having complications from premature birth.
-Severe preeclampsia can progress to “eclampsia” which can be fatal for both mother and baby if left untreated.
+Severe preeclampsia can progress to “eclampsia,” which can be fatal for both mother and baby if left untreated.

 Is preeclampsia common?

-Preeclampsia is increasingly common in the United States, rising by 25% over the last two decades with no clear reason as to why.
-Preeclampsia is responsible for up to 500,000 infant deaths and 76,000 maternal deaths worldwide.
-The rate of preeclampsia in the US is 3-4 times higher than in other developed countries.
+Preeclampsia is increasingly common in the United States, affecting about 1 in 25 pregnancies, rising by 25% over the last two decades with no clear reason as to why.2,3 Preeclampsia is responsible for up to 500,000 infant deaths and 76,000 maternal deaths worldwide.
+The US preeclampsia rate is 3-4 times higher than in other developed countries.

-The condition affects 5-8 percent of pregnant women, but it has a tendency to affect Hispanic and African American women more than women of Asian or European ancestry.
+The condition affects 5-8 percent of pregnant women, but it tends to affect Hispanic and African American women more than women of Asian or European ancestry.
 In rare situations, preeclampsia develops after the delivery of a baby.
 This condition is known as postpartum preeclampsia.

 Can preeclampsia be prevented?

-There’s no way to entirely prevent preeclampsia, but there are many natural ways to reduce your chances of getting it.
+There’s no way to prevent preeclampsia entirely, but there are many natural ways to reduce your chances of getting it.
 The number one way to prevent complications is to get regular prenatal healthcare so that your doctor or midwife can tell you if you are at risk.

-Aside from regular doctor’s visits, prevention can actually start before you become pregnant.
+Aside from regular doctor’s visits, prevention can start before you become pregnant.
 Consider making changes to your diet and exercise routines before or during pregnancy.
-Many of these tips overlap, for example, exercising naturally reduces stress, which leads to better sleep at night.
+Many of these tips overlap.
+For example, exercising helps reduce stress, which leads to better sleep at night.